dl1998/go-logging/README.md

 Check examples provided in the [examples](./examples).

-Logger supports 11 logging levels + 1 (when non set):
+Logger supports 11 logging levels + 2 (when not set):

-- None (special level, cannot be used for logging)
+- All (special level, cannot be used for logging)
 - Trace
 - Debug
 - Verbose